 If option b) is the case, where the dye remains stagnant around a crack or hole, our Technician can conclude that the area being tested is not leaking.
 A crack or hole that does not draw dye will not draw water.

-Colin Irons Diving and Pool Service offers two different kinds of Dye Tests.
+Colin Irons Pool Service offers two different kinds of Dye Tests.
 One is a Surface Dye Test, where our Technicians dye test skimmers and spillways.
 This is a quick and simple way to eliminate leaking skimmers and spillways, which are common culprits of leaking pools and spas.

 The next course of action is a Dive and Dye Test, which encompasses the entire pool and spa structure for possible leaks.
 This includes all drains, returns, skimmers, lights, fountains and any cracks or holes that seem like potential leaks.
 The Dive and Dye Test is a comprehensive procedure to locate leaks inside the interior structure of the pool and spa.